 The master's degree may be conferred upon a student who has completed a minimum of 30-48 semester hours of approved graduate courses in one of the programs outlined in this catalog and has a 3.00 or higher graduate cumulative grade point average.
 A student may be required by the dean of graduate studies or by the appropriate graduate coordinator to take certain additional courses as prerequisites, to take additional undergraduate or graduate courses, or to engage in independent study in order to remedy deficiencies and ensure a sound academic program.
-No course which has been applied toward a previous degree may be counted toward the master's degree.
+No course which has been applied toward an undergraduate degree may be counted toward the master's degree.
+If approved, a limited number of hours applied toward the first graduate degree may be applied toward the second graduate degree.
 Courses taken for undergraduate credit may not be repeated for graduate credit.
-No more than three hours of 300-level coursework available for graduate credit (cross-listed at 500 level) may be applied on a degree, and a minimum of 70 percent of the coursework required for graduation must be taken at the 700 level.
+No more than three hours of 300-level coursework available for graduate credit (cross-listed at 500 level) may be applied toward a degree, and a minimum of 70 percent of the coursework required for graduation must be taken at the 700 level.
 Only six semester hours of workshop credit may be applied toward a degree.